EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 ## Future Improvements

-- MemoryMate could be linked with reminder systems, such as calendars or Todoist.
+- MemoryMate could be linked with existing reminder systems, such as calendars or Todoist.
+- MemoryMate could be linked to a mobile application, to facilitate the communication with care givers.

 ## Glossary